Why Our Rulers Killed MLK, Jr. and Malcolm X:

 Remember This As We Commemorate the 1963 March on Washington

 There are a lot of radio/t.v. commemorations of the famous March on Washington held 50 years ago this August 28.
 These commemorations give us (and especially the younger generation born long after Martin Luther King, Jr.'s death) a "safe" (for the ruling class) understanding of the Civil Rights Movement and MLK, Jr.'s "I Have a Dream" vision.

-Despite the fact that we have streets named after MLK, Jr. and postage stamps honoring him, I believe that if he were alive today that Obama would have him assassinated, just as "governmental agencies" (as determined by a jury verdict, by the way) did in 1968.
+Despite the fact that we have streets named after MLK, Jr. and postage stamps honoring him, I believe that if he were alive today that Obama would have him assassinated, just as "governmental agencies" (as determined by a jury verdict; also reported here is that "After the verdict, Pepper [the King family's lawyer] said, 'Today, a jury of 12 men and women ruled that there was a conspiracy that involved Loyd Jowers, a local man, as well as other unknown conspirators associated with the Memphis police department, the state of Tennessee and the federal government.'") did in 1968.

 The ruling class assassinated King because he led the Civil Rights Movement to oppose the Vietnam war as well as Jim Crow, and because he rejected his initial racial analysis and adopted a class analysis.
 The latter fact is less well known than the former.
 Here are some King quotations that tell the story.

 In an Ebony Magazine article in 1966, King defended nonviolence with these words: